 Actuarial assumptions are based upon an experience study conducted in 2021 that covered a three-year period from January 1, 2018 to December 31, 2020.
-Based on this experience study, actuarial assumptions used to measure the total pension liability changed from the prior year, including the discount rate, long-term expected rate of return, post-retirement adjustment, price inflation, mortality and separation rates.
-The total pension liability for December 31, 2021, is based upon a roll-forward of the liability calculated from the December 31, 2020 actuarial valuation.
+The total pension liability for December 31, 2022, is based upon a roll-forward of the liability calculated from the December 31, 2021 actuarial valuation.